-Table 5: Construction Phase ESMP.
+Table 4: Construction Phase ESMP.

-Anticipated Recommended Mitigation Measures Responsible Time Frame Cost (Ksh.)
-Negative Party Impacts Impact of sourcing of raw materials from environment Obtain raw materials from sources that are compliant with NEMA Regulations.
-Procure quantities that are sufficient for the intended works only.
-Recycle as far as practical to stem wastage.
-Commit to extensive use of recycled raw materials as will be appropriate and in a manner that does not compromise the safety of the development Project Contractor Throughout construction period No Cost Destruction of the physical environment Landscape disturbed areas.
-Planting trees and suitable indigenous grasses as soon as the construction is completed.
-Preserve mature trees.
+Anticipated Re ecommended Mitigation Measures Responsible Time Frame Cost (Ksh.)
+Negative Party Impacts Impact of Obtain raw materials from sources that are compliant with NEMA Regulations.
+Project Contractor Throughout No Cost sourcing of raw Procure quantities that are sufficient for the intended works only. construction materials from Recycle as far as practical to stem wastage. period environment Commit to extensive use of recycled raw materials as will be appropriate and in a manner that does not compromise the safety of the development Destruction of Landscape disturbed areas.
+Project Contractor Throughout 412,000.00 the physical Planting trees and suitable indigenous grasses as soon as the construction is & Proponent construction environment completed. period Preserve mature trees.
 Controlling of earthworks to prevent compacting the loose soils.
-Project Contractor & Proponent Throughout construction period 412,000.00 Occupational health & safety of employees at the workplace Provide adequate and appropriate PPEs.
-Train employees in the use of all equipment that they will be required to operate.
-Observe rest times and breaks as necessary.
-Give employees the correct tools and equipment for the jobs assigned.
-Hire the right number of workers to avoid over working them.
+Occupational Provide adequate and appropriate PPEs.
+Project Contractor Throughout 180,000.00 fo or health & safety Train employees in the use of all equipment that they will be required to operate. construction 1 of of employees at Observe rest times and breaks as necessary. period or the workplace Give employees the correct tools and equipment for the jobs assigned. workers Hire the right number of workers to avoid over working them.
 First aid services and an emergency vehicle should be readily available on site.
 Securely protect moving parts of machines and sharp surfaces with guards to avoid unnecessary contacts and injuries during construction phase.
 Ensure adequate provision for artificial or natural lighting in all parts in the working areas.
-Throughout construction period 180,000.00 for acquisition of PPE for workers
+Ensure that all chemicals used in construction are appropriately labeled or marked.
+The contractor should implement the provisions of the OSHA No. 15 of 2007.

-- Ensure that all chemicals used in construction are appropriately labeled or marked.
-The contractor should implement the provisions of the OSHA No. 15 of 2007. - The construction site should be registered as a workplace with Directorate of Occupational Safety and Health (DOSH).
-Obtain insurance cover for the workers at the site - Ensure proper storage and management of flammable materials within the project site Workforce - Procure at least two portable toilets to the workforce.
-Project Entire No cost effluent - Provide adequate running water.
-Contractor construction - Comply with the provisions of LN No. 120 of 2006. period - Comply with the provisions of LN No. 121 of 2006 Air pollution - Secure the site using appropriate dust screens where applicable.
-Project Entire 286, 000.00 (dust and fumes) - Ensure strict enforcement of on-site speed limit regulations.
-Contractor construction - Avoid excavation works in extremely dry weather periods. period - Ensure all construction equipment is serviced regularly to avoid excessive fumes.
-Insist on use of low sulphur diesel & other environmentally friendly fuels. - Provide dust masks to all employees and ensure their proper utilization. - Sprinkle building materials that are likely to produce dust such as ballast with water before use to suppress dust. - Access road and dust surfaces at the construction site should be sprinkled with water twice a day. - Employees will be provided with appropriate dust masks
+- The construction site should be registered as a workplace with Directorate of Occupational Safety and Health (DOSH). - Obtain insurance cover for the workers at the site Ensure proper storage and management of flammable materials within the project site Workforce - Procure at least two portable toilets to the workforce.
+Project Contractor Entire No cost effluent Provide adequate running water. construction - Comply with the provisions of LN No. 120 of 2006. period Comply with the provisions of LN No. 121 of 2006 Air pollution - Secure the site using appropriate dust screens where applicable.
+Project Contractor Entire 286, 000.00 (dust and fumes) Ensure strict enforcement of on-site speed limit regulations. construction Avoid excavation works in extremely dry weather periods. period Ensure all construction equipment is serviced regularly to avoid excessive fumes.
+Insist on use of low sulphur diesel & other environmentally friendly fuels.
+Provide dust masks to all employees and ensure their proper utilization.
+Sprinkle building materials that are likely to produce dust such as ballast with water before use to suppress dust.
+Access road and dust surfaces at the construction site should be sprinkled with water twice a day.
+Employees will be provided with appropriate dust masks Use of an integrated solid waste management system i.e. through a hierarchy of options: 1.
+Source reduction 2.
+Recycling 3.
+Reuse 4.
+Disposal. - Through estimation of the sizes and quantities of materials required, order materials in the sizes and quantities they will be needed, rather than cutting them to size, or having large quantities of residual materials. - Dispose of waste at the designated dump sites.
+Comply with the provisions of LN 121 of 2006.